Find out about this Conflict Management Training Course Outline:

 In the challenging world of UK supermarkets and suppliers conflict is frequent.
 And those conflicts, like tenders, negotiations, and differences of opinion, can be very costly for a supplier if they get it wrong.
 This CPD accredited Conflict Management training course supports Learners to understand their default position in conflict situations and how they can use alternate styles to achieve better outcomes.

-This is a training course of 2 ‘classroom days, 6 months apart, with support in between courses.
-Designed to make the learning stick using our unique training method Sticky Learning ® and including our ROI guarantee.
+This is a Conflict Management training course of 1+1 classroom days, 6 months apart, with support in between training days designed to make the learning stick.
+You will experience our unique training method Sticky Learning ®, the course will be delivered by a world class tutor that has worked in the UK Grocery Industry, and our ROI guarantee is included.

 Specifically designed to meet the specific and challenging demands of suppliers to the big four UK supermarkets.
-This training course will change the way Learners approach difficult communication giving them tools, techniques, and confidence to more better deal with situations.
+This training course will change the way Learners approach conflict, giving them tools, techniques, and confidence to more better deal with situations.

 Unsure if you need Conflict Management training?